Codecademy/docs/content/html/concepts/tags/terms/doctype/doctype.md

   - 'paths/front-end-engineer-career-path'
 ---

-The `<!DOCTYPE>` tag tells the users browser that the current file is HTML and not another type such as JS or CSS
+The `<!DOCTYPE>` tag tells the browser that the current file is written in HTML and not another type such as JavaScript or CSS.

 ## How to Use